A Model-Robust G-Computation Method for Analyzing Hybrid Control Studies Without Assuming Exchangeability

-Of note, the results for GC-NI and GC-VS are almost identical, because all interaction terms in model \eqref{cont.or.mod} are found to be null by the adaptive lasso.
-The standard errors in Table \ref{hiv.rst} are consistent with the simulation results for $m=0$ in Tables \ref{sim.rst.C} and \ref{sim.rst.D}.
-This example illustrates that the inclusion of external control data can reduce standard errors considerably, which in this case does not help to demonstrate the efficacy of ZDV.
+To put those results in perspective, we note that UA-pooled and GC-NI are highly susceptible to bias due to their reliance on strong assumptions.
+Consequently, the results from UA-pooled and GC-NI would not be considered reliable evidence without a suitable justification of the underlying assumptions.
+Reliable evidence is readily available from UA-RCT and GC-RCT, with GC-RCT being generally more efficient than UA-RCT, but these methods do not incorporate the available external control data.
+The challenge, then, is how to strengthen the evidence from GC-RCT by incorporating the external control data in a statistically justified manner.
+This challenge is partially met by DR-SB, which is more robust than GC-NI but still relies on modeling assumptions, and fully met by GC-VS, which is completely model-robust.
+In this particular example, Table \ref{hiv.rst.1} shows that the GC-VS standard errors for $\delta$ and $\mu_0$ are much smaller than those from GC-RCT and similar to those from GC-NI.
+This example demonstrates that the GC-VS method can make effective use of external control data without compromising statistical validity.

+To illustrate the impact of omitting important covariates, Table \ref{hiv.rst.2} shows the results of a similar analysis with age and race excluded from $\bmX$.
+The comparison is now limited to GC-RCT, GC-NI and GC-VS because UA-RCT and UA-pooled are indifferent to the choice of $\bmX$ and DR-SB produces no results in this analysis due to a computational issue.
+The results in Table \ref{hiv.rst.2} are largely similar to those in Table \ref{hiv.rst.1}, with one notable exceptation: the GC-VS standard errors for $\delta$ and $\mu_0$ are now similar to those from GC-RCT, apparently due to the lack of null interactions in model \eqref{cont.or.mod}.